-The ability to accurately predict the time and delivery of a task is proportional to its size.
+The ability of an accurate software development estimation of time and delivery is proportional to its size.
 In other words, the larger the job, the more unreliable the calculation.
 After all, smaller tasks within larger tasks often necessitate estimates and subsequent progress monitoring.

 As a result, engineers are finding it increasingly difficult to provide reliable software project estimations on deadlines and completions.
 This is unfortunate because 60% of a project’s success depends on the development team meeting its cost and time estimates.
 However, all hope is not lost because calculation methods can be used to provide more precise deadlines.

 In this article, we will look at why getting accurate estimates is so difficult, why engineers struggle with estimating, what techniques & methods are available, and how to estimate software development correctly.

 Software development estimation is a pivotal process in any software project.
 It's a meticulous procedure that predicts the cost, time, and resources necessary for a specific project.
 This foresight isn't merely a numeric value or a deadline; it's a comprehensive blueprint that guides strategic project planning.
 The capability to precisely estimate time for software development and other project elements is a crucial asset for effective project management, and here's why.